What Should Be The Ideal Blog Post Length?

 a.
 Increased Time Spent on the Page

-You may also use internal linking in your long-form articles to direct users to other blog entries with more information on specific elements of what they’re looking for.
+You can also use internal linking in your long-form articles to direct users to other blog entries that provide more information on specific elements of what they’re looking for.
 Again, this is another method for keeping your visitors reading and increasing their stay time.

 b.
 Detailed Exploration of Content

-With only 350 or 500 words, you cannot completely explore any topic, especially one that is detailed and involved.
+With only 350 or 500 words, you cannot wholly explore any topic, especially one that is detailed and involved.

 With the “What is SEO?” topic we discussed before, you’d barely have gotten through the introduction and a portion of your first explanation before running out of room.